10 Amazing Midwest Road Trips [2025]

 Best for: Nature

-My next favorite place to experience serenity outside of the bustling city is at Starved Rock and Matthiessen state parks.
+My next favorite place to experience serenity outside of the bustling city is at Starved Rock and Matthiessen State Parks.

 You can easily explore both state parks on a quick-paced day trip from Chicago or Milwaukee.